How To Stay Chill Around Doggos

 We all know you’re excited to meet him, but try not to ask 100 questions immediately after each other.
 Give him time to answer.

 If the opposite happens and you’re totally starstruck (understandable given the situation) try not to be overwhelmed, remember dogs are people too.

-Say hi, offer to shake their paw and introduce yourself.
+Say hi, ask their human if it's ok to offer to shake their paw and introduce yourself.
+V important as you wouldn't want to be giving them a frighten by diving right in.
 Here are some good entry level questions : Who’s a good boy?
 Why you so cute?
 Omg look at your ears (technically a compliment, not a question) What’s your name?
 Remember to wait for a response.

 Speaking to their human is optional, usually just a 'hello' will suffice.
 Don’t worry they’re used to it.